sumn2u/learn-javascript/en/objects/properties.md

 language.newProperty = "new value";
 // Now the object has a new property.
 If the property already exists, its value will be replaced. language["newProperty"] = "changed value";
 // Once again, you can access properties both ways.
-The first one (dot notation) is recomended.
+The first one (dot notation) is recommended.
 ```